TomWerner/sentiment_analysis/report.md

 LogReg | Sci-kit learn TF-IDF | 0.71 | 0.01

 As we can see, the TF-IDF transformed input data outperformed the other data sources significantly.
 We also see that we have already beaten our baseline of 81% with a slightly misleading 87% accuracy.
+We'll go into why this is misleading in more detail later.

 ### Feature Selection
 Our vocabulary size from the review was over 60,000 words - or 60,000 variables to handle.
-The data is extremely sparse, but its still a large problem.
+The data is extremely sparse, which is why we could run this on personal computers, but it was still a large problem.
 To handle this, we used feature selection techniques that work on sparse data.
 Scikit-learn's K-Best feature selection tool allowed us to pick the top "K" variables, as determined by a chi-squared test.
 Below we can see a plot of 10 fold cross validation accuracy vs "K".
 (The model we used here with the K-Best was an L1-regularzied logistic regression model)